GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 </details>

 # Hello triangle
 Now we'll work toward getting a triangle on the screen.
-This will take some work, since we're going to make sure we understand all the low-level boilerplate.
+This will take some effort, since we're going to make sure we understand all the low-level boilerplate.

 ## Starting the data bridge (getting CPU data onto the GPU)